hapasecr/Melanoma-Detection-Thesis/README.md

 ## How the application works?
+The application is deployed on two clouds - AWS Elastic Beanstalk and DigitalOcean.
+1. AWS EB handles the Prediction phase of the application whereas DigitalOcean handles the Training phase of the application.
+2. AWS was chosen due to it's maximum timeout being approx. 30 minutes.
+DigitalOcean was chosen due to it's CPU intensive droplets which accelerated the training of the ML algorithms.

 This application works in the following folds :
 1. Firstly, a 'training-set' data is generated from a collection of various skin-lesion images placed in their respective
     class folders i.e., _'images/benign'_, _'images/malignant'_, _'images/negative'_.
 These images are pre-processed and
     a set of quantified-features are extracted from them, which comprises the 'training-set' data.
 2. Next, the above generated training data, is then passed on to the various classifier/regressor objects for training/learning.
 3. Now, the trained models are persistently saved as python objects or pickle units, in individual '.pkl' files.
-4. Next, a set of input_images in need of classification are placed in the _'temp'_ folder.
+4. Next, an input image is uploaded on the webapp.
-5. Next, the program takes each input_image pre-processes it and extracts the necessary features from it.
+5. Next, the application takes this input_image, pre-processes it and extracts the necessary features from it.
-6. The features generated from the pre-processed input_images are then passed on to the various
+6. The features generated from the pre-processed input_image are then passed on to the various
-    machine-learning models,which in turn predicts the nature of each input_image accordingly.
+    machine-learning models,which in turn predicts the nature of this input_image accordingly.
 7. Since, the learning process here is supervised, a 'prediction-accuracy' is generated for each model.
-8. Finally, the results from the model with the highest 'prediction-accuracy' are selected.
+8. Finally, the result with various segmented images is shown on the web app.

 ## Usage guide -
 ### _Pre-requisites_ :
+You can refer the requirements.txt document from the project to get a list of dependencies.
+For detailed information, please have a look below.

 1. **Python3** ;
        []  _About 'Python3'_ :point_right: [wikipedia.org/PythonProgrammingLanguage](https://en.wikipedia.org/wiki/Python_(programming_language)).
        []  _How to install 'Python3'?_ :point_right: [python.org/BeginnersGuide](https://wiki.python.org/moin/BeginnersGuide/Download).